 Rather than trying to cover everywhere in the world reasonably well, Citymapper takes an alternative approach: being the best transport planner for a smaller range of cities.
-The app covers around 40 medium to large cities, from Lisbon to London, São Paulo to Singapore.
+The app covers around 40 medium to large cities, from London to Singapore.

 Routes use a combination of official data from transport companies, and additions made by super-users of the app.
-All available transport modes are shown for a given city – Lisbon, for example, has trams and ferries as well as the usual buses and metro.
+All available transport modes are shown for a given city, including trams, ferries, buses, metro and more.
 Uber and other ride-sharing options are shown as well.